simonguest/blog/content/live/articles/software-practice.md

 What does it take to incorporate practice into software development?
 I'm sure there are many angles, but here are five steps I've found useful with my teams to develop a culture of practice:

-# Establish a North Star
+# What's your goal?

-The first step is to define a North Star.
+The first step is to define a goal.
 As a developer, what do you want to achieve from practice?
-Your North Star should be bold and should even feel a little intimidating just to say it aloud.
+Your goal should be bold and should even feel a little intimidating just to say it aloud.
 It shouldn't be too bold that it's never achievable - but it shouldn't be something you can quickly accomplish in a couple of days either.

 To give an example, I recently wanted to learn the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
-I had no experience with doing anything audio-related in the browser, and given the size of the spec, it was a intimidating at first glance.
-It did, however, provide for a good North Star on which to focus my practice time.
+I had no experience with doing anything audio-related in the browser, and given the size of the spec, it was intimidating at first glance.
+It did, however, provide for a good goal for which to focus my practice time.

 # Work out one step at a time

-After establishing a North Star, it's important to work the first step on the journey.
+After establishing a goal, it's important to work the first step on the journey.
 The key is not to figure out everything at once - you'll likely end up spending more time deconstructing the tasks vs. actually spending time in practice - just the next step in order to make progress.

 Going back to my example of learning Web Audio, I decided the first step was to work out how to play a simple WAV file in the browser.
 That was the sole focus of my first practice session, and it was easy to know when I had accomplished it.
 After completing this, to figure out what I should do in my next practice session, I went back to the Web Audio spec and figured out that creating a simple oscillator would be a good next step.

 It's important to define one step at a time, and not to over-commit.
-Even though the North Star may be intimidating, practice shouldn't be a stretch goal.
+Even though the goal may be intimidating, practice shouldn't be a stretch.
 If it is, it will become stressful and you'll likely give up.
 I like to set a goal of 50%: If I have 90 minutes to practice, my next step should feel about 45 minutes’ worth of work, providing a healthy buffer as I figure things out.
 Plus, if I end early and accomplish something, I feel much better than running out of time, having over-committed.

 # Create a feedback loop